sru-thy/sru-thy/README.md

 ### Hi there 👋

-- 🏢 I'm a ECE Sophomore
+- 🏢 I'm a ECE junior
 - ⚙️ I use daily: `.js`, `.ts`, `.python`
 - 🌱 I’m currently learning **Nest.js**
 - 💬 Ask me about **web design** and **development**